 What Does a Customer Service Executive Do?

-The customer service executive is mostly responsible for attending to customer’s needs and complaints to the best of their ability.
+Customer service executives are mostly responsible for attending to customer’s needs and complaints to the best of their ability.

 Customer service executives serve as the primary point of contact for clients coming to a company for inquires, requests, queries, and complaints.